-Organic liquid waste and solid radioactive waste containing long-lived radionuclides (half-lives equal to or greater than 7 hours) should be placed in suitable separate containers as it is produced.
-Neither container should be the same as that used to keep short-lived solid waste and both should be labelled to indicate that they contain radioactive substances.
+Organic liquid waste and solid radioactive waste containing long-lived radionuclides (half-lives equal to or greater than 7 hours) should be placed in suitable separate containers as it is produced and should be labelled to indicate that they contain radioactive substances.
 A record should be made of the accumulation of waste in the containers.